Welcome to Watson's Rustybolt.info website. For my blog, you can click here --> rustybolt.info/wordpress.

 As with any information on the web, the information I've given comes with a standard disclaimer that it is without warranty, and by using it, you agree not to blame me for anything that might happen to you or your project.
 You must not complain to me that an error or omission caused harm to you or your project.
 However I'm grateful for telling me about any corrections that should be made.

 All electric / electronic devices come with the danger of shock and/or fire hazard.
 You must take appropriate precautions when working with them.
 If you're unfamiliar with these precautions, then you should first learn these precautions before doing anything else.
-It could save you a lot of money or save your life.
+It could save you from losing a lot of money or save your life.

 I use the free software ExpressSCH which is a part of ExpressPCB to create my schematics.
 The ExpressPCB software allows one to design a circuit board and upload it to expresspcb.com, to be manufactured for about $65 USD for three miniboards.
 I have authored hundreds of schematics, all used to have watsonseblog in the title.
 I have changed that to rustybolt.info, but it looks like it will take a lotta time for those changes to replace the old ones.